 CLAIM: Paul quotes Genesis 15:6, and he explains that this passage about Abraham explains faith alone (Gal.
 3:6).
 But James quotes Genesis 15:6, and he concludes that this supports faith and works (Jas.
 2:23).
-Kreeft and Tacelli write, “The Protestant doctrine of sola fide, salvation by faith alone, is not taught in Scripture.
+Roman Catholic apologists Kreeft and Tacelli write, “The Protestant doctrine of sola fide, salvation by faith alone, is not taught in Scripture.
 In fact, it is explicitly contradicted in Scripture.
 James 2:24 says that ‘a man is justified by works and not by faith alone.’”
-Does this passage support justification by works?
+To their credit, James does write, “A man is justified by works and not by faith alone” (Jas.
+2:24).
+Does this passage contradict justification by faith alone?

 First, James is speaking to licentious and greedy believers—not legalists.
-Throughout his epistle, James emphasizes good deeds (Jas.
-1:22-25) specifically for the poor and needy (Jas.
+Throughout his epistle, James writes to licentious Christians, and he sought to emphasize good deeds for the poor and needy (Jas.
 1:27; 2:15-16; 4:4; 5:1-6).
-Paul, on the other hand, was writing to legalistic Christians in his epistle to the Galatians (Gal.
+Paul, on the other hand, wrote to legalistic Christians in his epistle to the Galatians (Gal.
 2:16; 3:2; 5:1-4).

 We can summarize the key differences in this way:

 |The root of justification||

 Declaration of our righteousness in Christ

 |Written to licentious|